rodalbuyeh/dsc102-sp23/syllabus.md

     - The exams will have primarily multiple choice questions.
 Quantitative/longer problems will exist but only one final answer may need to be selected.
 Some questions will have partial credits.
     - The guideline for time per question is a max of 1 minute per point.
 The points of each question will be calibrated accordingly.
     - If you miss an exam, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
     - The midterm and final are *closed books/notes/electronics/web*.
-You are allowed to keep with you two A4-sized sheets (four slides) with any content you want.
+You are allowed to keep with you two A4-sized sheets (four sides) with any content you want for the midterm, and four A4-sized sheets (eight sides) for the final.

 - There will be three extra credit assignments delivered via Canvas only.
 I will announce more details on these in due course.